zwartopwit/paspartout.api.public.v2.js/README.markdown

 ### Include or exclude

 When loading a portfolio page for example its children (the projects) are included by default.
-You can prevent that bypassing the following option:
+You can prevent that by passing the following option:

     Paspartout.Page.load(page_id_or_permaname, {
       include: {